corporate image

 A job search engine company published its annual list of top Canadian employers.
 A printed version was inserted in today’s The Globe and Mail newspaper.

 Not all of the selected top employers were profiled in the (online and printed) magazine.
-But by some strange coincidence, every profiled company had an ad in the publication and, as of today’s date, 33 of the 38 profiled companies had employment ads listed on that job search engine.
+But by some strange coincidence, every company that was profiled just happened to have a paid ad in the publication.

-If you flip through the magazine, you can tell which companies hired professional photographers and which decided to go with, uh, inexperienced photographers.
+If you flip through the magazine, you can tell which companies hired professional photographers and which decided to go with, uh, “other” photographers.

 You will notice an awful lot of group pictures showing people doing nothing but standing or sitting around.
 There are also a number of photos that most professional photographers would’ve deleted.
 To be fair, there is one good group photo and several other acceptable images.